 The context and circumstances under which the document was signed can indicate the attribution of an electronic signature.
 Signeasy ensures proper attribution by providing users with a detailed audit trail.
 This trail goes from the signer’s email ID to the device IP address to the signature timestamp each time they sign a document electronically.

 An electronic signature must be connected or associated with the document being signed by indicating a process by which the signature was created or by creating a graphical or textual statement, which gets added to the signed record.
 It is critical for electronic signatures to be connected to the document being signed.
 For example, Signeasy does not allow electronic signatures to be transmitted to anyone except as part of a signed document sent by the signer.

 An electronically signed document must be in the form of an electronic record capable of retention by the recipient at the time of receipt.
 The sender or the information processing system must not inhibit the ability of the recipient to print or store the electronic record for later reference.

 Both the UETA and ESIGN ACT laws explicitly provide that “a signature, contract, or other record relating to such [commercial] transaction may not be denied legal effect, validity, or enforceability solely because it is in electronic form."

-An electronic signature is defined as An electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.
+An electronic signature is an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person intending to sign the record.

 The acts establish the general rule that electronic signatures are valid and enforceable, provided certain requirements are established.
 The legal admissibility of electronic signatures is well-established in the United States.
 To ensure that the electronic document can be authenticated and admitted as evidence, it is important to maintain an audit trail that logs the actions taken by the parties electronically signing documents.